Charry2014/notion-todo/README.md

 # Notion TO-DO Finder

-Notion is my primary organiser and documentation tool for my work - I have a single database for all work related docuements such as meeting minutes, reminders, to-do items, meeting preparation notes and so on.
+Notion is my primary organiser and documentation tool for my work - I have a single database for all work related documents such as meeting minutes, reminders, to-do items, meeting preparation notes and so on.
 In the database there is a 'type' field where the entries are categorised.
 Typically I will be sitting in a meeting, with meeting minutes open, will hear some item that I need to remember to work on and rather than break out into a new Notion page I just make a TODO note in the meeting minutes.
 But all too often these to-do items got forgotten.

 This helper script extracts TODO notes in database pages and turns them into their own to-do database entries.
 It runs locally on your computer and accesses your cloud-hosted Notion space.
 One suggested way to run this script is to use a cron job after the end of the work day to extract all the TODO notes made during the day.